-Kids will love these Homemade Bath Fizzies with a secret toy hidden inside.
+Kids will love these Homemade Kids Bath Bombs with a toy secretly hidden inside.

-Adding in some calming essential oils to your these bath fizzies will make these perfect to help your little ones get ready to calm down when used just before bedtime.
+Adding in some calming essential oils to your these bath fizzies, will make them the perfect way to help your little ones calm down for the night, when used just before bedtime.

 Although I think these are great for bedtime, they really are great anytime, especially if you ever need help calming down an anxious little one.